Loita Forest

 The Loita Forest, also known as the Loita Naimina Enkiyio Forest or the Forest of the Lost Child, is an upland community forest in Narok County, directly adjacent to the plains of the Masai Mara and the Great Rift Valley, Kenya.

 It is one of the few forests in Kenya not yet subject to surveying, but is estimated to cover an area of about 330 km2.
 The forest contains a wide array of flora and fauna and has been noted as providing "great cultural and spiritual value to the local communities living adjacent, especially the Loita Maasai".

 Geography and ecosystem

 Loita Forest is located about 50 kilometers east of the Maasai Mara National Park.
 It is about 2300 m above sea level.
 It is part of a larger forest system in Narok County known as the Mau Forest Complex, the largest closed-canopy forest system in Kenya.
 The area completely lacks roads, making it some of the most remote areas for Maasai clans.

 The forest has been described as a "dry upland forest" and an "old-growth cloud forest", with prevalent tree species including cedar and podocarpus trees, growing as high as 40 m.
-At higher elevations, bamboo (such as the Yushania alpina) thrives, while bushes and shrubs can be found in the thicker forest areas.

 As many as 50 species of mammals can be found in the forest, including elephants, buffaloes, hippos, antelopes, lions, leopards, and primates.
 The most recorded mammal species in one study was the bushbuck, a medium-sized African antelope.